mabhi02/-home/index.md

                         <div class="section-title">
                             <h2>What We do?</h2>
                         </div>
-                        <p>Our club is made up of a team of dedicated students who work togheter to give our fellow speech and debators the help that they deserve!</p>
+                        <p>Our club is made up of a team of dedicated students who work together to give our fellow speech and debators the help that they deserve!</p>
                         <a href="#" class="primary-btn">View our events</a>
                     </div>
                 </div>